polysyllabic/chaos/docs/chaosConfigFiles.md

 ```

 ### Remap Modifiers
-A remap modifier changes the signals comming from the controller so that one or more signals from
+A remap modifier changes the signals coming from the controller so that one or more signals from
 the controller appear to the game to be different signals.

 It's important to note that remapping operates on the actual controller signals, not on the
-comands, which are semantic mappings of signals.
+commands, which are semantic mappings of signals.
 The reason for this difference is that remaps
 are processed differently from ordinary modifiers.
 All active remaps are stored in a table that is
 processed at the start of the modifier loop, before any other modifiers have done their work.
 Ordinary modifiers therefore operate on the remapped signals.
 Since the remapped signals are what